Participatory culture: For consumers

-All people want to be a consumer in some and an active contributor in other situations.
 Being a consumer or active contributor is not an attribute of a person, but of a context.
-The important criteria that needs to be taken into account is personally meaningful activities.
-Participatory cultures empower humans to be active contributors in personally meaningful activities.
-The drawback of such cultures is that they may force humans to cope with the burden of being an active contributor in personally irrelevant activities.
+Participatory cultures empower people to be active contributors in personally meaningful activities.
+The drawback of such cultures is that they may force people to cope with the burden of being active contributors in personally irrelevant activities.

 This trade-off can be illustrated with the potential and drawbacks of "Do-It-Yourself Societies": starting with self-service restaurants and self-service gas stations a few decades ago, and this trend has been greatly accelerated over the last 10 years.
-Through modern tools (including electronic commerce supported by the Web), humans are empowered to do many tasks themselves that were done previously by skilled domain workers serving as agents and intermediaries.
-While this shift provides power, freedom, and control to customers (e.g., banking can be done at any time of the day with ATMs, and from any location with the Web), it has led also to some less desirable consequences.
+People are empowered through modern tools (including electronic commerce supported by the Web) to do many tasks themselves that were done previously by skilled domain workers serving as agents and intermediaries.

+While this shift provides power, freedom, and control to customers (e.g., banking can be done at any time of the day with ATMs, and from any location with the Web), it has led to some less desirable consequences.
 People may consider some of these tasks not very meaningful personally and therefore would be more than content with a consumer role.
-Aside from simple tasks that require a small or no learning effort, customers lack the experience the professionals have acquired and maintained through daily use of systems, and the broad background knowledge to do these tasks efficiently and effectively.
-The tools used to do these tasks — banking, travel reservations, buying airline tickets, checking out groceries at the supermarket — are core technologies for the professionals, but occasional technologies for the customers.
-This will put a new, substantial burden on customers rather than having skilled domain workers doing these tasks.
+Asides from simple tasks that require little to no learning effort, customers lack the experience that professionals have acquired and maintained through the daily use of systems, and the broad background knowledge to do these tasks efficiently and effectively.
+The tools used to do these tasks — banking, travel reservations, buying airline tickets, checking out groceries at the supermarket — are core technologies for professionals, but occasional technologies for customers.

-Significantly, too, as businesses increasingly recruit participatory practices and resources to market goods and services, consumers who are comfortable working within participatory media are at a distinct advantage over those who are less comfortable.
-Not only do consumers who are resistant to making use of the affordances of participatory culture have decreased access to knowledge, goods, and services, but they are less likely to take advantage of the increased leverage inherent in engaging with businesses as a prosumer.
+As businesses increasingly employ participatory practices and resources to market goods and services, consumers who are comfortable working within participatory media are at a distinct advantage over those who are less comfortable.
+Consumers who are resistant to making use of participatory culture have decreased access to knowledge, goods, and services and are less likely to take advantage of the increased leverage inherent in engaging with businesses as a prosumer.

 In education

-Participation gap

-This category is linked to the issue of the digital divide, the concern with providing access to technology for all learners.
+The participation gap is linked to the issue of the digital divide, the concern with giving all students access to technology.
 The movement to break down the digital divide has included efforts to bring computers into classrooms, libraries, and other public places.
-These efforts have been largely successful, but as Jenkins et al. argue, the concern is now with the quality access to available technologies.
+These efforts have been largely successful, but as Jenkins et al. argue, the concern is now with quality access to available technologies.
 They explain: